Why Do I Need Alloy & Tyre Insurance In Autumn/Winter?

 Alloy wheels are created from a mixture of materials such as aluminium or magnesium.
 However, this is subject to where you purchase the tyres from, as an alloy can be a mix of any metal type.
 Varying mixes make alloy tyres much stronger than those composed of a singular, pure metal.
 Perfect for cautious drivers, alloy wheels are the strongest available on the market.

 Generally, we recommend that you fit your car with a set of alloy wheels when possible.
 It's best to do this ahead of the autumn and winter seasons to prepare your car for harsher weather.
-One drawback to alloy tyres, however, is their price, so it makes good sense to insure them at Direct Gap Insurance under our specially made policy.
+One drawback to alloy tyres, however, is their price, so it makes good sense to insure them at Direct Gap Insurance under our specially made Tyre & Alloy Insurance policy.
 To explain why, we have created this blog post.

 What is covered under alloy tyre insurance?